 The mission of the Alumni Association is to maintain a mutually beneficial and continuing relationship between alumni and the seminary, which may lead to Board of Trustee service, volunteerism, financial support, and prayer.

-For more information, contact the Alumni Affairs Department, alumni@memphisseminary.edu.
+For more information contact Sherry Henson, Director of Alumni Affairs, at shenson@MemphisSeminary.edu.